 Mexican Hot Drink

-Featured in Delicious Drinks for Any Time.
+Category: Delicious Drinks for Any Time

 Feeling a sudden cold breeze yesterday, I remembered my neighbor's grandma fixing a batch of creamy champurrado.
 Twenty minutes later, I clutched a mug, savoring a drink so rich it pushed the chill away!